-Key standards organizations (IOM, Cochrane, CIHR, Campbell Collaboration) recommend librarians participate on the research team and/or be involved in developing the research question and literature searching strategy for any evidence synthesis project such as:
+Key standards organizations (IOM, Cochrane, CIHR, Campbell Collaboration) recommend librarians participate on the research team and/or be involved in developing the research question and literature searching strategy for any evidence synthesis project such as: systematic reviews, scoping reviews, and rapid reviews.

 Good to Know